prrathnayake/conveyancers-marketplace/README.md

          └──────────────────────────────────────┘
 ```

-The UIs call their own Next.js API routes backed by SQLite.
+The UIs call their own Next.js API routes backed by PostgreSQL.
 The C++ services can be explored independently (for example through `https://api.localhost`) but are not wired into the production flows without additional integration work.

 ---